 A great starting point for finding reputable courses is to look for providers approved by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB).
 The NCBTMB is a well-respected organization that vets CE providers to ensure they meet high standards for quality and ethics.
 Many state boards automatically accept courses from NCBTMB-approved providers, which can simplify your search.
 Seeing that seal of approval is a strong indicator that you’re looking at a legitimate, high-quality training program that will likely meet your state’s requirements for continuing education.

-Understand CE Credits vs. Contact Hours
+CE Credits vs. Contact Hours: What’s the Difference?

 As you review your state’s requirements, you’ll see terms like “CE credits,” “CEUs,” and “contact hours.”
 It’s important to know what your board means by each one.
 Generally, a contact hour refers to a full 50 or 60 minutes of instruction.
 Continuing education is all about staying current with new techniques and best practices.
 Your state board will specify exactly how many hours you need and may even require certain topics, like ethics or hands-on modalities.
 Make sure the course you choose provides the right number and type of hours to keep your license active.